inet-framework/inet/doc/src/users-guide/ch-clock.rst

 In such simulations, hardware clocks are simulated on their own, and communication protocols don't rely on the global value of simulation time, which is in fact unknown in reality, but on the value of their own clocks.
-With having hardware clocks modeled, it's also often required to use various time synhronization protocols, because clocks tend to drift over time and communication protocols rely on the precision of the clocks they are using.
+With having hardware clocks modeled, it's also often required to use various time synchronization protocols, because clocks tend to drift over time and communication protocols rely on the precision of the clocks they are using.